anlud/minimal-csp-error/README.md

-# minimal-csp-error in Chrome 86
+# minimal-example for strict-dynamic-csp-error in Chrome 86

 Prerequisites: node